 Changes can only be made with the agreement of both parties and should ideally be in writing.
 You should consult with your employee and explain any changes you wish to make.

-Download the Contract of Employment Guide PDF for our contract of employment guide.
+Download the Contract of Employment Guide PDF to access a free contract of employment template.